Anne Hathaway

 The actress assists ailing children worldwide

-In 2010, she joined a consortium funded by the philanthropic World Bank to participate in a two-year program called "The Girl Effect," aimed at aiding young girls and women in developing countries to attain education and vocational skills.
+In 2010, she joined a World Bank-funded consortium to participate in a two-year program called "The Girl Effect," designed to help young girls and women in developing countries gain education and job skills.

-In 2013, Hathaway lent her voice to the CNN documentary "Girl Rising," which illuminates the lives of young women from various countries striving to overcome social and cultural barriers to achieve their dreams.
+In 2013, Hathaway lent her voice to the CNN documentary "Girl Rising," which highlights the lives of young women from different countries fighting to overcome social and cultural barriers to achieve their dreams.
 Notable actors such as Liam Neeson, Cate Blanchett, Selena Gomez, Salma Hayek, Meryl Streep, and Chloë Grace Moretz also contributed to this project.

 Anne Hathaway's charitable workshop